Brooklyn-Style/Magic_Roll/README.md

 #### <ins>*Alphas:*
 The alphas are used to remove scissors, increase same-row rolls, and minimize outrolls.
 They've been set up to be intuitive and cause the least amount of conflicts, with a short timeout so that the original bigram can still be typed.
 E.g. `WF` → `WL`.
 Normally, `WL` is an awkward roll since `L` is two rows above `W`. `F` is used because it's on the same finger as `L` and same row as `W`.

----

-### *Left Half:*
-The pinky `H` + `IEA`/`YOU` setup is used for it's insane 83:1 inroll ratio. `J`, `X`, and `Q` then complete the pinky and ring columns, with punctuation being placed on the inner index for low SFBs.

 `X` almost never comes after a consonant so it can easily double as a magic key to turn consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BL` (+ `AEIOU`)*

 `H` does the same thing just to a lesser extent since it *does* pair with most of the other consonants.

-`Repeat` was put on the index since I didn't have a free thumb key and wasn't willing to give up magic for it.
-This placement doesn't really cause any problems though, as the new SFBs are pretty infequent and can be fixed with magic or alt-fingering.

-Additionally, this key has a few exceptions:
-- `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll.
-- `Q@` → `QU`. `QQ` doesn't appear in any word and since `U` is two rows above `Q`, it becomes more comfortable to type like this.
-- `Backspace` after repeats or if more than 400ms has passed since the last keypress.
-This gets backspace off the pinky and brings up the index's usage a bit.

-### *Right Half:*
-Nearly all of the consonants have been placed on this side to minimize outrolls, redirects, and one-handed strings, with the top row being favored to keep scissors low.
-Magic is then used to minimize 2U row jumps.
-E.g. `WF` → `WL`

-`N` is similar to `H` in that it usually comes before a consonant so it's been placed on the pinky.
-The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls as well.

-The `BGK` inner index column puts `NG` on the home row and `BL` on the same row.
-It also achieves the lowest "word effort" on the Cyanophage analyzer compared to other arrangements.
-Even though this placement *does* lose some inrolls, it's better than putting it on the pinky with `P` and `N`.

-`D` on the top row makes it + `B`, `G`, and `K` easily alt-fingerable. `M` pairs nicely with the other index letters in terms of SFBs once `MB`/`BM` gets fixed with magic.

-The `LSF` and `CRW` columns are a little questionable but there weren't many other options.
-You could swap `L` and `C` for marginally better stats, but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect, which might not be worth it.

-The `PNV` column, while good if it was on any other finger, isn't great on the pinky.
-The SFBs are low but it's usage is relatively high.
-The SFSs are also quite bothersome so swapping `P` with `K` or `B` could be a potential solution.

 ---